 On November 1, 2016, we closed our IPO, in which we issued and sold 14.5 million common shares at a public offering price of \$15.00 per common share, for gross proceeds of \$217.5 million.
 All of the common shares issued and sold in our IPO were registered under the Securities Act pursuant to a registration statement on Form S-1 (Registration No. 333-213891), which was declared effective by the SEC on October 26, 2016.
 Citigroup Global Markets Inc., Cowen and Company, LLC, Evercore Group L.L.C. and Barclays Capital Inc. acted as book-running managers for our IPO.
 The net proceeds to us were approximately \$200.0 million, after deducting \$15.2 million in underwriting discounts and commissions and \$2.3 million in offering expenses.
-Substantially all of the cash proceeds are currently deposited with one banking institution and is substantially all in excess of insured levels.
+We have used the cash proceeds from our IPO as described in the final prospectus filed by us with the SEC on October 27, 2016, and the remaining net cash proceeds are currently deposited with three banking institutions and are substantially all in excess of insured levels.